sindresorhus/awesome-nodejs/readme.md

 - [eachr](https://github.com/bevry/eachr) - Like `forEach` but will work on objects and arrays.
 - [extendr](https://github.com/bevry/extendr) - Extend an object with other objects, with support for different extension styles.
 - [ambi](https://github.com/bevry/ambi) - Execute a function ambidextrously (normalizes the differences between synchronous and asynchronous functions).
 Useful for treating synchronous functions as asynchronous functions (like supporting both synchronous and asynchronous event definitions automatically).
+- [csextends](https://github.com/bevry/csextends) - Use the Coffee-Script extends keyword outside of Coffee-Script.

 ## Resources